tejas-pagare/Rock_Hyrax_Load_Balance_Algo/README.md

         AttributeName=AlgorithmTaskCount,KeyType=RANGE \
     --billing-mode PAY_PER_REQUEST

-The default table name in the script is LoadBalancingSimResults.

-Create S3 Bucket:
+Create an S3 Bucket

-Go to the S3 service in your AWS console.
+Go to the S3 console.

-Create a new, private S3 bucket (e.g., my-load-balancing-graphs).
-Remember its name.
+Create a new private bucket (e.g., my-load-balancing-graphs).

+Note the bucket name — you’ll need it for the run command.

 2. Run with AWS Integration

-Now you can run the script with the AWS flags.

---aws-enabled: Turns on the AWS logging.

---dynamo-table: The name of the table you created (defaults to LoadBalancingSimResults).

---s3-bucket: The name of the S3 bucket you created (e.g., my-load-balancing-graphs).

---aws-profile (Optional): If you use a specific AWS CLI profile.

-Example Command:
+Use the following command:

 python main.py --skip-interactive \
                --aws-enabled \